89bio Inc. (ETNB) Shares Down Despite Recent Market Volatility

-89bio Inc. (NASDAQ: ETNB)’s stock price has decreased by -9.29 compared to its previous closing price of 14.10. but the company has seen a -4.05% decline in its stock price over the last five trading sessions.
+89bio Inc. (NASDAQ: ETNB)’s stock price has decreased by -1.66 compared to its previous closing price of 12.65.
+Despite this, the company has experienced a 3.67% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in 89bio Inc. (NASDAQ: ETNB) Right Now?

-compared to its average ratio and a 36-month beta value of 0.76.
-Analysts have mixed views on the stock, with 7 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The 36-month beta value for ETNB is also noteworthy at 0.76.
+There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Will You Miss Out On This Growth Stock Boom?